Quantum many-body scars in spin models with multibody interactions: Methods

 \subsection{Numerical verification}

-To discuss whether models have scars or not, we need to answer at least the following two questions: \begin{itemize} \item Is the model non-integrable? \item Are the likely scar states nonthermal? \end{itemize}
+To discuss whether a given model has QMBS or not, we need to answer at least the following two questions: \begin{itemize} \item Is the model non-integrable? \item Are the likely scar states nonthermal? \end{itemize}

 We can answer the first question by checking the level-spacing distribution.
 It is defined as follows.
 Let $E_1\leq E_2\leq \cdots \leq E_N $ be the eigenenergies of a Hamiltonian in ascending order.
 The normalized level spacing $s_i$ is then defined as $s_i \coloneqq (E_{i+1} - E_i) / \delta$, where $\delta\coloneqq (E_N-E_1)/(N - 1)$ denotes the average over all neighboring level spacings.
 Then, the level-spacing distribution function $P(s)$ is defined such that $P(s)\Delta s$ is the probability of finding $s_i$ in the interval $[s, s+\Delta s]$.
 It is empirically known that the level-spacing distribution follows the Poisson distribution